-What role does my mind play in my sleep problem?
+What role does my mind play in my sleeplessness?

 Many sleep problems have a significant psychological dimension.
 For example, disturbed sleep is often linked to being in a state of hyper-arousal.
 Hyper-arousal can be caused by anxiety, depression, stress and even excitement.
 In Great Britain, we are very good at being switched on but not always so good at being switched off.